Raymond Price House

 Raymond Price House is a historic home located at Columbia, South Carolina.
-It was built in 1952, and is a two-story, "L"-shaped, steel-framed, masonry dwelling in the Streamline Moderne / International style.
-It has a flat roof and front a rear balconies.
+It was built in 1952, and is a two-story, L-shaped, steel-framed, masonry dwelling in the Streamline Moderne / International style.
+It has a flat roof and front and rear balconies.
 Also on the property is a one-story structure that is now an office.

 It was added to the National Register of Historic Places in 2007.